-Note: Legal metrological control includes:
+Legal metrological control includes:

-- legal control of measuring instruments;

-- metrological supervision;

-- metrological expertise.

-legal control of measuring instruments

-generic term used to globally designate legal operations to which measuring instruments may be subjected, e.g. type approval, verification, etc.
+- legal control of measuring instruments, - metrological supervision, - metrological expertise. - 2.3 legal control of measuring instruments (VIML 2.2): generic term used to globally designate legal operations to which measuring instruments may be subjected, e.g. type approval, verification etc. - 2.4 prepackage: combination of a product and the packing material in which it is prepacked (see OIML R 87). - 2.5 metrological supervision (VIML 2.3): control exercised in respect of the manufacture, import, installation, use, maintenance and repair of measuring instruments, performed in order to check that they are used correctly as regards the observance of metrology laws and regulations.
+NOTE

-prepackage

-combination of a product and the packing material in which it is prepacked (see OIML R 87)

-metrological supervision

-control exercised in respect of the manufacture, import, installation, use, maintenance and repair of measuring instruments, performed in order to check that they are used correctly as regards the observance of metrology laws and regulations metrological expertise all the operations for the purpose of examining and demonstrating, e.g. to testify in a court of law, the condition of a measuring instrument and to determine its metrological properties, amongst others by reference to the relevant statutory requirements legally controlled measuring instrument measuring instrument which conforms to prescribed requirements, in particular legal metrological requirements conformity assessment of a measuring instrument testing and evaluation of measuring instruments to ascertain whether or not a single instrument, an instrument lot or a production series of instruments comply with all statutory requirements applicable to this instrument type

-Note: Metrological supervision includes checking the correctness of the quantities indicated on and contained in prepackages.
+Metrological supervision includes checking the correctness of the quantities indicated on and contained in prepackages.